Career Events and Corresponding Pay Adjustments

 - New responsibilities that are very different from current responsibilities.

-If there is a situation in which a job reclassification may be necessary, the supervisor should discuss the issue with HR and the respective vice president or dean, highlighting the changes in the role and subsequent impact on the job placement within the staff compensation structure.
-If the department head and supervisor agree that a job reclassification is justified, the supervisor will complete and submit the following to Human Resources prior to March 1:
+If there is a situation in which a job reclassification may be necessary, the supervisor should discuss the issue with the executive director of budgets and compensation and the respective vice president or dean, highlighting the changes in the role and subsequent impact on the job placement within the staff compensation structure.
+If the department head and supervisor agree that a job reclassification is justified, the supervisor will complete and submit the following to the executive director of budgets and compensation prior to March 1: